Noctis0712/Noctis0712.github.io/content/posts/git.md

 git push -u origin master
 ```

-You may browser window asking you to log in to GitHub.
+You may see a browser window open up, asking you to log in to GitHub.
 This is so that GitHub can verify that it really is you so is pushing the commit.
 The `push` command is used to 'upload' the repository to a remote location.
 It's also the command you use to update it incrementally with commits.
 Congratulations, you made your first Git repository online!
 Visit GitHub and you’ll see that your code is now live!

 Alright, now what if you wanted to *download* a repository from GitHub?
 Maybe you're on a new machine and want to carry over your work from the previous machine.
 Or perhaps you're working in a team and want to get the project that your teammate has put up on GitHub (remember Git is also about collaboration)?.
 To download a remote repository, you use the `git clone` command.